 - Input and Output – Python

-I definitely think Python is going to be my next new language I learn when I get the time and the right project.
+I definitely think Python is going to be the next new language I learn when I get the time and the right project.